II - PRODUCTION - THE LIVES

-I was wrong.
+I assumed wrong.

 First of all, I had a much harder time than expected finding a stylish, modern apartment that would immediately convey a certain standard of living for the Paris life in which I’m supposed to be a successful filmmaker.
-Most people I knew at the time lived in tiny studio apartments.
+Most people I knew lived in tiny studio apartments.
 Around that time, I met up for coffee with an old friend from law school, Marie-Eve.
 When we had first crossed paths several years earlier, she, like me, was someone who was conflicted about who to become in life, caught between the allure of a free artistic life in the image of her mother, who’s a painter, and the fulfillment of the money-making expectations of her father, a senior VP in one of the biggest luxury hotel chains in the world.
 Now, she was married to a diplomat, carrying her 1-year-old daughter in one arm and a forthcoming son in her belly.
 Over the years, despite time and distance, we had remained rather fond of each-other, and I had also become good friends with her parents, particularly her mother, Natalie, who I suspect viewed me as a bit of an interesting anomaly in her daughter’s entourage.
 When Marie-Eve and Natalie learned of my predicament regarding my location scouting, they offered their family apartment: a beautiful top-floor duplex in the Port Royal area of Paris.

 The next challenge was finding a DP.
 Caroline introduced me to a friend of hers, Adil, a photography and lighting aficionado, who stepped-in as cinematographer and, as every time non-professionals lent a helping hand, he did wonderful.
-We had two full days in the apartment, and while the first day went according to plan, the second day made me think perhaps the plentiful stock of luck this project had enjoyed from the start was beginning to hit its last reserves, as we encountered the one problem that can mess with all shoots from the tiniest back-yard project to the biggest multi-million dollar production: weather.
-The apartment, boasting huge veranda-like windows, was designed to be gorged in sunlight, but on our second day, the sky was covered by dark clouds and pouring constant buckets of rain.
-Not only did this ruin the desired atmosphere, but it caused a continuity disaster with what we had shot the day before.
+We had two full days in the apartment, and while the first day went according to plan, the second day made me think perhaps the plentiful stock of luck this project had enjoyed from the start was beginning to hit its last reserves, as we encountered the one problem that can mess with all shoots from the tiniest back-yard project to the biggest multi-million dollar blockbuster: weather.
+The apartment, boasting huge veranda windows, was designed to be gorged in sunlight, but on our second day, the sky was covered by dark clouds and pouring constant buckets of rain.
+Not only did this ruin the desired atmosphere, but it caused a continuity disaster with what we had shot the previous day.

 To make the Paris life believable, I had to show that the character was already a successful filmmaker, and so in his backstory, I wrote he had already shot two feature films, with Caroline playing the lead in both.
 I used pictures of Caroline taken by her boyfriend, Nikon photographer William K., and made two mock posters for the character's previous films - the "easter egg" being that they are posters for real screenplays I've written and that I hope to get produced some day.

 By this time I thought things were moving along pretty smoothly, but the "apartment & movie poster part" of the Paris shoot was a piece of cake compared to the other major part, which had to follow my character on the shoot of his next movie, with all the equipment and crew around him.
 This required finding a real movie set that would allow me, along with a DP, to be on-set for a few hours, walking around and filming what was going on.
-This was one of the things that I initially brushed off with a “All I have to do is find a film set” and turned into a “How the hell do I find a film set?”
-I had absolutely no connections to production companies and knew no one who was involved in any professional film shoot.
+This was one of the things that I initially brushed off with a “All I have to do is find a film set” and turned into a “How the hell do I find a film set."
+I had absolutely no connections to production companies and knew no one involved in any professional film shoot.
 What I did know is that productions don’t really go around announcing when they’re coming to town, and were I to find one, I couldn’t just waltz onto it uninvited.

-The reason I thought of Van Dormael was because I had long admired his film Mr. Nobody, a film that explores similar themes to those of Ψ, telling the story of a boy who, forced to choose between his mother and his father when they divorce, remembers choosing both and living several alternate lives branching from that initial decision.
+The reason I thought of Van Dormael was because I had long admired his film Mr. Nobody, a film that explores similar themes to those of psi, telling the story of a boy who, forced to choose between his mother and his father when they divorce, remembers choosing both and living several alternate lives branching from that initial decision.
 If I could find a way to get in touch with Van Dormael, I thought, I could appeal to his artistic camaraderie and ask to come on his next shoot.
 After some online digging, I quickly found his agent who I wrote to, hoping he would transfer the message.
 In the e-mail, I added a second request: would Van Dormael also agree to do a cameo in my film.
-I honestly didn’t expect much from this but a few days later, I received an e-mail from Van Dormael himself, where he expressed interest in the film, said that unfortunately he had just finished his latest shoot, but that if I found a convenient film-set, he would gladly do the cameo.
+I honestly didn’t expect much from this but a few days later, I received an e-mail from Van Dormael himself, where he expressed interest in the film, said that he would have gladly lend me his set but he'd just finished his latest shoot, and that if I found a convenient film-set elsewhere, he'd gladly come and do the cameo.
 I couldn’t believe it.
 Given that Van Dormael is Belgian, I wanted to find a shoot that would be geographically convenient for him, so I focused my search in Brussels.
 I e-mailed the Belgian film commission, explaining my situation, and they put me in touch with a bunch of different production companies that had upcoming shoots.
 Over a few weeks, I sent out e-mails left and right, explaining my situation and promising that shooting my scenes would not get in the way of their production and that as a bonus, Van Dormael would spend a couple hours with us on set.
 However, despite some initial positive responses, they all eventually turned me down.
 There was always someone – the director, the producer, the distributor – someone whose green-light was necessary, who refused for some reason or another.

 At first, I couldn’t quite believe it, but I rode my luck and said that of course, I would love to.
-He emphasized how hard it would be and warned me of the pitfalls that previous young directors he hired had fallen into.
+He emphasized how hard it would be and warned me of the pitfalls that previous young directors he'd hired had fallen into.
 But this was a golden opportunity and I had to take it.
-Apparently, there was another experienced filmmaker already in contention for the job, so James told me he would have to think about it.
+Apparently, there was another experienced filmmaker already in line for the job, so James told me he would have to think about it.
 In the following days, I wrote the preceding paragraphs and sent him everything I had written up to this point, indicating that if he were to hire me for this project, it would become part of the wider story of my own trajectory, a huge stepping stone to achieving the ambitions I had set out to pursue 18 months ago, and the title of the chapter dedicated to this experience would write itself: “A making-of in the making-of.”

 A few days later, he called me to say I got the job.
 I was starting in two weeks.